APrettyCoolProgram/DotfilesAndGistsEtc/README.md

 ### Linux
 This is where you would have all of the instructions to install/build your project in Linux

-## Updating
-If your project can be updated, describe how to do so here.

-## Uninstall
-If your project can be uninstalled, describe how to do so here.

 # Configuration
 If your project allows/requires configuration settings, detail them here.